WallStreetMojo

 Two Stage - Example - Part 5

-• Gordon’s growth model is highly useful for stable Companies; Companies that have good cash flow and limited business expenses.
+• Gordon's growth model is beneficial for stable companies.
+Companies with good cash flow and limited business expenses.

-• The model does not account for market conditions; hence it can be used to evaluate or compare Companies of different sizes and from various industries.
+• The model does not account for market conditions.
+Hence, it can evaluate or compare companies of different sizes and industries.

-• The model is widely used in the real estate industry by real estate investors, agents where the cash flows from rents, and their growth is known.
+• The model is widely used in the real estate industry by real estate investors and agents whose cash flows from rents and their growth is known.

 • The assumption of constant dividend growth is the main limitation of the model.
-It will be difficult for Companies to maintain continuous growth throughout their life due to different market conditions, business cycles, financial difficulties, etc.
+It will be difficult for companies to maintain continuous development throughout their life due to different market conditions, business cycles, financial difficulties, etc.

 • If the required rate of return is less than the growth rate, the model may result in a negative value; thus, the model is ineffective in such cases.

-• The model does not account for market conditions or other non-dividend paying factors like the size of the Company, the brand value of the Company, market perception, local and geopolitical factors.
-All these factors affect the actual stock value, and hence, the model does not provide a holistic picture of the intrinsic stock value.
+• The model does not account for market conditions or other non-dividend-paying factors like the company's size, brand value, market perception, and local and geopolitical factors.
+All these factors affect the actual stock value; hence, the model does not provide a holistic picture of the intrinsic stock value.

-• The model cannot be used for Companies that have irregular cash flows, dividend patterns, or financial leverage.
+• The model cannot be used for companies with irregular cash flows, dividend patterns, or financial leverage.

-• The model cannot be used for Companies in the growing stage that do not have any dividend history, or it has to be used with more assumptions.
+• The model cannot be used for companies in the growing stage with no dividend history, or one can use it with more assumptions.

 Gordon Growth Model Video